jsperatan/ibm-assignment-ansible/README.md

     - Start and enable mysql service
     - Create new database for new db user (I assumed the db user would be given privilege only to selected dbs.
 Database name is configurable in the variables file)
     - Create new database user and allow connection from all sources (Username and password is configurable in the variables file)
+    - Connect to database using newly created user and password to verify status
 4. Create playbook

 ## Setting Up - Control Node